Dead Calm (film): Plot

-Rae Ingram (Nicole Kidman) is involved in a car crash which results in the death of her son.
-Her older husband, Royal Australian Navy officer John Ingram (Sam Neill), suggests that they help deal with their grief by heading out for a vacation alone on their yacht.
-In the middle of the Pacific, they encounter a drifting schooner that seems to be taking on water.
-A man, Hughie Warriner (Billy Zane), rows over to the Ingrams' yacht for help.
-He claims that his ship is sinking and that his companions have all died of food poisoning.
+Rae Ingram is involved in a car crash which results in the death of her young son.
+Her older husband, Royal Australian Navy officer Captain John Ingram, suggests that they head out for a vacation alone on their yacht, the Saracen.
+In the middle of the Pacific Ocean, they encounter a drifting schooner that seems to be taking on water.
+A man rows a dinghy over to the Saracen for help.
+He introduces himself as Hughie Warriner and tells them the schooner is sinking and that the other passengers have all died of food poisoning.

-Suspicious of Hughie's story, John rows over to the other ship, instructing Rae to assemble and load the ship's shotgun, though she ignores this.
-Inside, John discovers the mangled corpses of the other passengers and video footage indicating that Hughie may have murdered them in a feat of extraordinary violence.
-John rushes back to his own boat, but he's too late as Hughie awakes, knocks out Rae and sails their yacht away, leaving John behind.
+John rows to the schooner, the Orpheus.
+Inside, John discovers the mutilated corpses of the other passengers and video footage indicating that Hughie may have murdered them.
+On the Saracen, Hughie awakens, knocks out Rae, and sails it away.